axeltdm/jNotes/readMe.txt

 jNotes was developed on March 25, 2021.

 Just in case, I'll provide the JDK installers for both systems with the files.

+NOTE: JDK only comes with the .zip release if you're on GitHub.